opps/opps/opps/boxes/readme.md

  - Model (Which model to get, for example Container/Container or Article/Post)
  - Channel (Specific channel to grab data from)
- - Recursive (Look into this channels childs(subchannels) recursivelly?)
+ - Recursive (Look into this channels childs(subchannels) recursivelly)
  - Filters (Json filters based on [django query language](https://docs.djangoproject.com/en/dev/topics/db/queries/#retrieving-specific-objects-with-filters) will be passed to .filters(**kwargs))
  - Excludes (same as filters but will be passed to .excludes(**kwargs) check the [docs](https://docs.djangoproject.com/en/dev/topics/db/queries/#retrieving-specific-objects-with-filters))
  - Order (Passed to order_by as DESC(-) and ASC(+) if no order_field is passed, it will order by ID)